gluconfix/folia-builder/README.md

 - **Operating System:** Windows
 - **Admin Privileges:** The program requires administrative privileges to execute, as all actions take place in the root of the drive.
 The files are copied to the executable's folder at the end of the process due to a limitation with path length.

+## Download Instructions

+To download Folia Builder, follow these steps:

+1. Install [Git](https://git-scm.com/downloads): Ensure that Git is installed on your system.
+2. C++ Development Environment: If Mingw for C++ development is not set up on your system, you may need to download and install the required DLL files attached to the release.

 ## Caution